Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Japan is famous for its geek culture and pop culture that includes Japanese anime, comic books, games and toys.
 You can find figurines, body pillows, keychains and tons more merchandise.
 For these types of Japanese souvenirs in Japan, head over to Akiharabra, Tokyo’s geek town.

-However, a more special geek souvenir would be gashapon goods.
+However, a more special geek souvenirs in Japan would be gashapon goods.
 They are vending machines that dispense capsule toys.
 You won’t get to choose what toy you get, but that’s all part of the fun!
 The capsule toys cost anywhere between 200 and 500 yen each (USD$1.8-4.65), which make them a lot more affordable than store-sold merchandise.
 They also fit easily in your palm so they won’t take up too much space in your suitcase.

 Like coin machines in other parts of the world, the capsule toys are usually themed.
 There are anime-themed toys from popular series such as Naruto, Demon Slayer and Attack on Titan, as well as Japan-themed toys such as sushi or samurai keychains.